PoisotLab/ms_straight_lines/manuscript.md

 the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.
 The calculation of PSIS-LOO can also provide some clues about potential model fits; in our case the algorithm suggested that the constant connectance model was sensitive to extreme observations.
-Information criteria are only a rough guide to model selection; as always domain expertise should take precedence.
 The expected log predictive density (ELPD), on the other hand, measures the predictive performance of the model; here, higher values indicate more reliable predictions.
 This suggests that the flexible link model will make the best predictions of $L$.
+Information criteria, however, are only a rough guide to model selection; as always domain expertise should take precedence.

-Useful predictions for $L$ must however stay within realistic boundaries determined by ecological principles.
+To be useful to ecologists, predictions of $L$ must stay within realistic boundaries determined by ecological principles.
 We generated posterior predictions for all models and visualized them against these constraints (+@fig:PP_counterfactual).
 The LSSL model clearly underestimated the number of links, especially in large
 networks: its predictions were frequently lower than the minimum $S-1$.
 The constant connectance and power law models also made many predictions below this value, especially for small values of $S$.
-The flexible link model made roughly the same predictions, but within ecologically possible values.
+The flexible link model made roughly the same predictions, but within ecologically realistic values.

 ![**The flexible link model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible link models.
 In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots), as well as the minimal $S-1$ and maximal $S^2$ number of links (lower and upper black lines, respectively).  ](figures/models_links.png){#fig:PP_counterfactual}